thunlp/Few-NERD/README.md

 ## License

-Few-NERD dataset is distribued under the CC BY-SA 4.0 license.
-The code is distribued under the Apache 2.0 license.
+Few-NERD dataset is distributed under the CC BY-SA 4.0 license.
+The code is distributed under the Apache 2.0 license.

 ## Connection